Texas A&M University at Qatar

 Texas A&M University at Qatar (TAMUQ) is a branch of Texas A&M University located in Education City, Al Rayyan, Qatar.
+The university was established in 2003, and is slated to close by 2028.

 The university offers undergraduate degrees in chemical, electrical, mechanical, and petroleum engineering.
 A graduate program for chemical engineering (master's degree) commenced in 2011.

 History

 Texas A&M University's campus in Qatar was established in 2003.
 The campus was set up through an agreement between Texas A&M and the Qatar Foundation for Education, Science, and Community Development, a private institution under the laws of the State of Qatar.
 The Qatar Foundation was started by then-Emir Shiekh Hamad bin Khalifa Al Thani and his wife and mother of the current Emir Sheikha Moza bint Nasser.
 The campus was opened as part of Qatar's "massive venture to import elite higher education from the United States to Doha using the oil and natural-gas riches of the tiny Persian Gulf nation".
 Since 2003, there have been over 1,000 graduates.

 The original agreement was for undergraduate programs in chemical, electrical, mechanical, and petroleum engineering.
 In 2010, an additional agreement established a graduate-studies program in engineering.
 In 2011, a third agreement established a research program.
 The two initial agreements ended in June 2013, and in January 2014, a renewal agreement was signed for a period of 10 years.

+In February 2024, the Texas A&M University Board of Regents voted to close the Qatar campus in a multi-year shut down process.
+The campus is to close by 2028.

 Academics

-According to the agreement between Qatar and TAMU, the curriculum at the Doha campus will "duplicate as closely as possible" the curriculum at TAMU's main campus.
+According to the agreement between Qatar and TAMU, the curriculum at the Education City campus will "duplicate as closely as possible" the curriculum at TAMU's main campus.
 Questions have arisen over whether schools such as TAMUQ in Education City are truly able to grant students the same freedom of thought, expression, and association as is available to students at the U.S. campuses due to Qatar's much stricter laws that inhibit these freedoms.